the-scouts/por/sphinx_source/chapter-13.rst

 d.
 It is the responsibility of each person to ensure that they are not disqualified before accepting an appointment as a trustee.

 e.
 The Charities Acts apply to England and Wales only.
-Similar legislation applies to Scotland. :sup:`sv`
+Similar legislation applies to Scotland.\ :sv:`#`

 f.
 Some people are disqualified by law from acting as charity trustees.
-Subject to regulatory waiver provisions this includes anyone who: :sup:`sv`
+Subject to regulatory waiver provisions this includes anyone who:\ :sv:`#`

    * has an unspent conviction for an offence involving dishonesty or deception; or
    * has unspent convictions for the offences of misconduct in a public office; or